Teasing others and how to stop

 - There are laws against harassment wherever that harassment takes place and you could get into a lot of trouble.

 Maybe you thought teasing was cool because that's how you have been treated or are treated in some part of your life.
-If you are being teased then you need to read what you can do about it and ask for help to deal with it.
+If you are being teased and don't like it, then you need to read what you can do about it and ask for help to deal with it.
+Have a look at Being teased.

-Ask yourself, "Would I like someone to talk about or treat me in this way?" before you do any teasing or name-calling and listen to your answer.
+- Ask yourself, "Would I like someone to talk about or treat me in this way?"
+Before you do any teasing or name-calling listen to your answer.

 If someone is treating you badly - tell an adult you can trust.